 Skills: Using work aids and hand/power tools.
 Changing filters and greasing zerks during the servicing of vehicles.
 Reassembling parts & equipment.
 Following oral and written instructions.
 Communicating both orally and in writing.

-Duties and Responsibilities: Reviews work orders and determine problems with vehicles or equipment to be serviced.
+Essential Functions: Reviews work orders and determine problems with vehicles or equipment to be serviced.
 Determines location and cause of vehicle or equipment malfunction by visual and manual inspection prior to beginning actual service.
 Retrieves the needed parts from the in-house parts store for servicing of the vehicle.
 Performs visual and manual preventative maintenance tasks to ensure the safe and serviceable operation of the vehicle.
 Repairs flat tires, checks fluids in vehicles, and replenishes or replaces as needed.
 Cleans all vehicles and equipment.
 Performs related work as assigned.
 Performs facility maintenance, lawn care, and seasonal work as needed.

 Working Conditions: Frequent exposure of up to 80% of work time to dirt, dust, extremes of temperature, and noxious fumes and odors.